-The Niagara fire remains one of Wisconsinís worst transportation disasters.
+The Niagara fire remains one of Wisconsin’s worst transportation disasters.

 The Niagara is listed in the National Register of Historic Places.
 Ship wreck artifacts in Wisconsin are protected by law.

 Location.
 43° 29.585′ N, 87° 47.527′ W. Marker is near Belgium, Wisconsin, in Ozaukee County.
-Marker is on County Road D half a mile east of Old Sauk Trail Road.
-Touch for map.
 Marker is located within Harrington Beach State Park, at the beach.
 The state park is a fee area.
+Touch for map.
 Marker is at or near this postal address: 531 County Road D, Belgium WI 53004, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Water Transport (within shouting distance of this marker); The Krier House (about 300 feet away, measured in a direct line); About the Quarry and the Limestone (about 400 feet away); Fire!
 Fire!
 Fire! (about 400 feet away); Destination and Uses of the Limestone (about 500 feet away); The Company Store (about 500 feet away); Stone Crusher (about 500 feet away); Stonehaven Housing (about 500 feet away).
 Touch for a list and map of all markers in Belgium.